 "I take it this is what you wanted me to observe," he said.

 "Quite," said Bascomb.
 "It struck me as somewhat out of the ordinary."

-"It also seems somewhat irregular," Fenwick observed.
+"It also seems somewhat irregular," Thurlow observed.
 "I don't believe

 these fellows have a reservation."